flexibleidealist/Art-Space/README.md

 ## About

-Art-Space is an online arts application that allows visual artists to organize galleries to share their work in curated virtual shows.
+Art-Space is an online arts application that allows visual artists to share their work in curated virtual shows.

 ## MVP
 ### Libraries & Frameworks